Learning from Failure: How to Prevent Civil War Recurrence

 Executive summary

-This is because they create multi-level coalitions committed to maintaining and implementing the accord.
-They build on pre-existing networks and context-specific mechanisms to provide early warning for localised tensions and devise context-appropriate adaptive actions.
+This is because these components of peace processes can help create multi-level coalitions committed to maintaining and implementing peace accords.
+Such coalitions for peace build on pre-existing networks and context-specific mechanisms to make the needs and experiences of previously marginalised groups visible, acknowledging and addressing them in peace agreements; to foster broader understanding and ownership of the peace process; and to provide early warning for localised tensions and devise context-appropriate adaptive responses.

 Policy recommendations

-4. Leveraging these relationships, practitioners can prevent civil war recurrence by responding to locally specific challenges with swift and incremental adaptive action in cooperation with local actors, reflecting their needs and strengthening their capacity over time to ensure the sustainability of locally owned processes of conflict prevention in the aftermath of civil wars.
+- Practitioners can nurture peace by fostering multiple flexible and cooperative relationships between actors invested in building peace, particularly a wide range of diverse stakeholders at the local, state, and international levels.
+Leveraging these relationships, practitioners can prevent civil war recurrence by responding to locally specific challenges with swift and incremental adaptive actions in cooperation with local actors, reflecting their needs and strengthening their capacity over time to ensure the sustainability of locally owned processes of conflict prevention.

 About the research